 3. If needed you can sprinkle little flour and mix to get the dough right.

 6. I prefer patting them, as the dough spreads easily.
 If using a rolling pin, roll it lightly.
 If you are a first timer, after you make a few, you will begin to get them in a perfect round shape.

-5. Heat a pan, place a bowl filled with water along with a clean cloth dipped in it.
+5. Heat a pan.
+Keep aside a bowl filled with water along with a clean cloth dipped in it.
 Add the roti to the hot pan, squeeze off the excess water from the cloth and dampen the roti. when cooked, flip it to the other side and cook.
 If you feel the roti is turning hard, then cover and cook on both the sides.
 This depends on the flour you use.
 I use the store bought flour and didn’t cover, yet they turned good.
 Once they are cooked stack and cover them to keep soft.

-Serve with any chutney, yogurt or curry
+Serve with any chutney, yogurt or curry.